 Low-Risk Strategies

-Broad Market Index Funds: Consider broad market index funds to strike a balance between low risk and potential growth.
+Broad Market Index Funds: Consider broad market index funds to balance low risk with potential growth.
 The iShares S&P/TSX Capped Composite ETF (XIC) is a good example, with a 2.8% dividend yield.

 To earn an average of $500 per month (paid quarterly), you’d need to put up about $211,864.
 This option offers diversification and the potential for capital appreciation.

-However, depending on the REIT’s performance, you’d likely need to put up a more substantial sum to reach $500 per month.
+However, depending on the REIT’s performance, you’d likely need to contribute a larger amount to reach $500 per month.
 While these options are considered low-risk, all investments carry some level of risk.

 It’s essential to diversify your portfolio and consult a financial advisor to determine the most suitable strategy for your specific situation.